 All SARs and SUSARs occurring from date of randomisation until last patient last visit.
 All SUSARs must be reported to the MHRA and REC.
 The Sponsor/CI or NCTU will perform this reporting.
+Only SARs and SUSARS from participants in the medical management arm require reporting to the MHRA.
+SUSARs in the surgical management arm will be reported to REC, and listed for information only in the annual MHRA DSUR.

-The assessment of expectedness will be performed by the sponsor/CI against the approved Reference Safety Information (RSI) for the trial.
-The RSI is located within section 4.8 of the Mometasone SmPC.
-The RSI for NIMP is located within section 4.8 of the Xylometaxoline SmPC.
+The assessment of expectedness will be performed by the Sponsor/CI against the approved Reference Safety Information (RSI) for the trial.
+The RSI is located within section 4.8 of the current, approved SmPC for Mometasone (NASONEX® 50 micrograms/actuation Nasal Spray).
+The RSI for the NIMP is located within section 4.8 of the current, approved SmPC for Otrivine Xylometazoline.